Bogdan1243/ADS/ADS_Project/README.md

 Artists are displayed as color-coded clusters grouped by their current stage representative.

-4. KMP String Matching
-The Knuth-Morris-Pratt algorithm is used to power the search functionality.
-When a user types a query, KMP runs against every artist name and genre string in the registry, returning the positions of all matches.
-Unlike naive substring search which runs in O(n*m), KMP constructs a failure function from the pattern in O(m) time and uses it to scan the text in O(n) time, making it significantly more efficient for repeated queries over a large roster.

-The search panel displays the failure function table alongside highlighted match positions in the results, making the inner workings of the algorithm visible.

 Application Features
 - Dashboard: Displays total artist count, distribution per stage, and the next artist scheduled to perform.